-As May is Mental Health Awareness Month, I would like to discuss one of the most influential factors on employee mental health in modern office settings; workplace bullying.
-Once regarded as incidents that only took place on school playgrounds, bullying is now running rampant in offices and other workspaces, leading to a high negative financial impact for companies.
+I would like to discuss one of the most influential factors on employee mental health in modern office settings: workplace bullying.
+Once regarded as incidents that only took place on school playgrounds, bullying now runs rampant in offices and other workspaces, leading to a high negative financial impact for companies.

 What is bullying?

 Bullying can be intentional, repeated, aggressive behavior that takes place over a period of time, and has a devastating effect on those targeted.
-Moving forward, we observe the different types of workplace bullying.
+In this article, we discuss different types of workplace bullying.

-Physical bullying involves unwanted physical contact that is meant to assert power and takes place when a person, their possessions, or property are subject to physical assault.
-The physical harm is rather obvious and entails hitting, kicking, tripping, shoving, punching, and vandalization.
+Physical bullying involves unwanted physical contact that is meant to assert power.
+It takes place when a person, their possessions, or property are subjected to physical assault.
+Physical assault causes bodily harm by hitting, kicking, tripping, shoving, punching, and vandalizing.

-There are many forms of verbal abuse used to undermine self-esteem and exert control.
-These personal attacks involve insults, mocking, taunting, homophobic or racist remarks, inappropriate sexual comments, or threats that create fear and cause emotional distress.
+Various forms of verbal abuse undermine self-esteem and exert control.
+Verbal attacks involve insults, mocking, taunting, homophobic or racist remarks, inappropriate sexual comments, or threats that create fear and cause emotional distress.

-This type of bullying is trickier to notice, and it can be done covertly and does not always take place in front of the target.
-Sometimes, this type of bullying starts as a baseless rumor or nasty gossip that can quickly get out of hand.
+Social bullying may be tricky to notice because it can be conducted covertly and does not always take place in the presence of the target.
+Sometimes, this type of bullying starts as a baseless rumor or nasty gossip that quickly gets out of hand.
 Social bullying damages a person’s social standing, reputation, or relationships, and often dents self-confidence.
-Social bullying also includes gesturing (bodily or facial), and pranks that humiliate, embarrass, or even isolate people.
+Social bullying also includes gesturing (bodily or facial), and pranks that humiliate, embarrass, or isolate people.

 With the proliferation of devices like smartphones, tablets, gaming consoles, and computers, cyberbullying has become prevalent online.
 Cyberbullies often send abusive and disparaging texts, posts, emails, hate speech, and offensive images.
-A cyberbully can be someone you know or a stranger, under anonymous.
-However, with cyberbullying, there’s a good chance that hundreds of people online are witnessing the intensifying anguish on screen.
+A cyberbully can be someone you know or an anonymous stranger.
+However, with cyberbullying, there’s a good chance hundreds or even thousands of people experience intense anguish in the digital space.